core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Secret Derivation Parameters identifies the parameters associated to the elliptic curve Diffie-Hellman algorithm specified in Secret Derivation Algorithm.
 This parameter is immutable once the Common Context is established.

-This parameter is a CBOR array including the following two elements, whose exact structure and value depend on the value of Counter Signature Algorithm:
+This parameter is a CBOR array including the following two elements, whose exact structure and value depend on the value of Secret Derivation Algorithm:

 * The first element is the array of COSE capabilities for Secret Derivation Algorithm, as specified for that algorithm in the "Capabilities" column of the "COSE Algorithms" Registry {{COSE.Algorithms}} (see Section 8.1 of {{I-D.ietf-cose-rfc8152bis-algs}}).